jdolan/quetoo/README.md

 Quetoo builds with GNU Autotools.
 To build it, run the following:

     autoreconf -i
-    ./configure [--with-tests --with-master --without-tools --without-client]
+    ./configure [--with-tests --with-master]
-    make -j3 && sudo make install
+    make && sudo make install

 ## Installing

 To have a working game, you must install the game data.
 You have two options: `git` or `rsync`.
-If you wish to work on the `experimental` branch, or if you wish to modify the game data, you should use `git`:
+If you wish to work on or modify the game data, you should use `git`:

     git clone https://github.com/jdolan/quetoo-data.git
     sudo ln -s quetoo-data/target /usr/local/share/quetoo

-If you're working on `master` and have no plans to modify the game data, you can simply run `sudo make rsync-data` from the source code working copy.
+If you have no plans to modify the game data, you can simply run `sudo make rsync-data` from the source code working copy.

 More information on hacking on _Quetoo_ is available [on the project website](http://quetoo.org/books/documentation/developing-and-modding).